 - Distributions made under this law can be used to satisfy the donor’s required minimum distribution (RMD).
 However, qualified charitable distributions are not limited to the donor’s RMD.

-- To qualify for tax-free treatment, donors cannot receive goods, services, or a personal benefit (such as tickets for events) in return for the IRA charitable rollover gift.
+- To qualify for tax-free treatment, donors cannot receive goods, services, or a personal benefit (such as tickets for events) in return for the QCD.

-To make a gift to Beth El Synagogue or Foundation from an IRA, contact your IRA plan administrator and request a direct qualified charitable distribution from the IRA account to either:
+To make a gift to Beth El Synagogue or Foundation from an IRA, contact your IRA plan administrator or custodian and request a direct QCD from the IRA account to either: